Nintendo teams up with Cygames to boost smartphone gaming

 The game will be launched in Japan, Taiwan, Hong Kong and Macau at first, and later in North America and Europe.

-Nintendo entered mobile gaming under partnership with online gaming firm DeNA Co in 2015 as part of an effort to stabilise earnings highly dependent on its volatile games console business.
+Nintendo entered mobile gaming under partnership with online gaming firm DeNA Co in 2015 as part of an effort to stabilize earnings highly dependent on its volatile games console business.